 What Will I Learn?

-The Master Debriefer Course provides the advanced content, strategies and tools necessary to transform debriefing conversations into vehicles of change within healthcare environments.
-This immersive 3.5-day course focuses on improving debriefing skills by weaving through several important elements of debriefing and feedback practice:
+The Master Debriefer Course provides the advanced content, strategies and tools necessary to optimize learning and performance outcomes from debriefing conversations.
+This immersive 7-week course focuses on improving debriefing skills by weaving through several important elements of debriefing and feedback practice:

 - Creating and maintaining a safe environment for learning conversations.

 - Tailoring advanced debriefing techniques to learning context.

 - Nurturing an environment for learner-centeredness during debriefing.

 - Working effectively and efficiently with a co-facilitator.

 - Understanding the role of culture in debriefing and feedback.

 We will support educators by accelerating their journey in becoming adaptive experts indebriefing by: